DaveKeehl/svelte-reveal/packages/svelte-reveal/README.md

 Cons:

 - You need to put your client-only components in separate files
-- Also not very SEO friendly
+- Same SEO consideration as before

 #### 3. Disable SSR for the whole page